Are airlines – particularly low-cost carriers – age-friendly?

-That’s a fair question, especially for people who grew up with the stability of a tightly regulated and largely government-run airline environment.
+That’s a fair question, especially for people who may have grown up with the stability of a tightly regulated and largely government-run airline environment.

-But, like everyone else, senior travellers also need to watch their bank account – which brings us back to flying on low-cost carriers.
+But, who doesn’t also keep a close watch on their bank account – which brings us back to flying on low-cost carriers.

-After being bombarded with questions from fellow seniors about the safety, comfort, convenience, efficiency, food and customer service of medium and long haul budget airlines, we decided to find out for ourselves.
+After being bombarded with questions about age-friendliness in the skies, we decided to find out for ourselves.

-So, we set out to take a flight – and produce an honest and blunt review, with an emphasis on suitability for senior travellers.
+So, we set out to take a flight – and produce an honest and blunt review, with an emphasis on age-friendliness.

 The ideal test case